dotargz/hexx.page/README.md

 # hexx.page
-Free, Performant, Easy-to-use subdomains for any project!
+### Inspired by js.org

-To get a short and sleek subdomain for your own GitHub Pages site follow these 4 Steps:
+To get a Free, Performant, Easy-to-use subdomains for your own GitHub Pages site follow these 4 Steps:

 ## Step 1
 If you haven't already, now it's time to log in to your GitHub account and set up your GitHub Pages site following the instructions [here](https://pages.github.com/).
-To get a head start you can simply use the generator with one of the provided themes and add some reasonable content to your new page.
+To get a head start you can simply use the generator with one of the provided themes and **add some reasonable content to your new page.**

 ## Step 2
-Now determine your js.org subdomain: either choose your username or the name of your repo according to the existing GitHub Pages URL (for http://foo.github.io/bar, either foo.js.org or bar.js.org would be possible).
-More details in the wiki.
+Now determine your js.org subdomain: either choose your username or the name of your repo according to the existing GitHub Pages URL (for ``http://foo.github.io/bar``, either ``foo.js.org`` or ``bar.js.org`` would be possible).

 ## Step 3
 Add a file named CNAME to your repo (in the gh-pages branch for project pages) with a single line matching the domain you have chosen (e.g. foo.js.org).
 If you prefer a webinterface form, have a look at GitHub Pages Help.